Miranda Lambert And Anderson East Hit The Red Carpet, Hint At An Engagement?

 “[Miranda Lambert] dressed her slim figure in a sleeveless white gown with gold applique detailing which could have easily been a wedding gown,” the Daily Mail revealed to readers on April 2, noting that Lambert and East have been dating since December 2015.

-Miranda Lambert was married to Blake Shelton for 4 years but announced they had parted ways in July 2015.
+Miranda Lambert was married to Blake Shelton for four years but announced they had parted ways in July 2015.
 Months later, as Shelton went public with his romance with Gwen Stefani, Lambert and East confirmed their relationship with an Instagram photo.

 Miranda Lambert and Anderson East kept a low profile for the first few months of their relationship but eventually walked the red carpet together at the 2016 Academy of Country Music Awards in April of last year.
 Months later, the couple hit the red carpet at the CMA Awards in Nashville, Tennessee.